 Have you noticed the iron circles embedded into the streets and intersections of Seattle?
 Some are plain, some have initials, and some are flowery and ornate.
 These portals are avenues to underground rooms that hold sewer drains, storm water drains, fresh water pipelines, electrical conduit tunnels, and more.
 It’s a small town underneath Seattle, and much different than the underground tour sights in Pioneer Square.

-We’ve collected pictures of sewer and storm water hatch covers, also known as manhole covers and utility access covers, to explain what some of the markings mean.
-Other types of drain openings are unmarked but hold important roles in the drainage system.
+We’ve collected pictures of sewer and stormwater hatch covers (also known as manhole covers and utility access covers), to explain what some of the markings mean.
+Other types of drain openings are unmarked but hold important roles in the city’s drainage system.

 Sewer Drain Access